icholy/gomajor/README.md

 * By default, only cached content will be fetched from the module proxy (See `-cached` flag).
 * If you have multiple major versions imported, **ALL** of them will be rewritten.
 * The latest version will not be found if there are **gaps** between major version numbers.
+* The `path` command does not rewrite package names.